03 Sep 2021

 On a business level, a sustainable approach is quickly becoming an expectation.

 Investors are increasingly looking at businesses that do things in the ‘right way’ and want their investment portfolios to align with their own moral compass.
-Employees are more conscious of working for a business that has a strong ‘why’ at its core and are looking to business leaders to help fix societal problems, while consumers look more favorably on brands that have a strong sustainability story.
+Employees are more conscious of working for a business that has a strong ‘why’ at its core and are looking to business leaders to help fix societal problems, while consumers look more favourably on brands that have a strong sustainability story.

 “Customers are asking for it, stakeholders are asking for it, and investors are asking for it,” says Nicola Schroder, Head of Environment at QBE.